Team-Kentucky/in-college/README.md

 ./run-tests.sh -b
 ```

-Alternatively you can copy the input file into bin (or wherever the binary is), rename it to `input.txt`, cd into bin, and then run the executable.
+Alternatively you can copy the input file into bin/ (or wherever the binary is), rename it to `input.txt`, cd into bin, and then run the executable.
 Notes: You must ensure that your input file is named `input.txt`.
 It also must be in the directory you are currently in (eg if you run the program while in the main project folder with `./bin/inCollege`, ensure that `input.txt` is also in the main project folder).
 Example commands:
 ```bash